particle-iot/docs/src/content/getting-started/cloud/logic.md

 ## Logic Function coding

-The Logic Function code is Javascript (actually, Typescript).
+The Logic Function code is Javascript.
 You can use built-in language features such as:

 - calculations
 - if blocks